 - Newsprint or scrap paper

-We then set the leaf paint-side down on our fabric, laid a sheet of newsprint over the leaf, and then rolled over the leaf a few times with the hard rubber brayer.
+Step 2: We then placed the leaf paint-side down on our fabric, laid a sheet of newsprint over the leaf, and then rolled over the leaf a few times with the hard rubber brayer.

 How about you?
-Have you tried leaf printing on fabric?
+Have you tried leaf printing on fabric, or paper?

 Pin It for Later ::